koraktor/rubikon/README.md

 is code that is executed when the application is called with the command's name as the first argument - just like RubyGem's `install` or Git's `commit`.

+Another part of Rubikon's DSL are flags and options.
+Both are parameter types that change the behaviour of the application.
+While a flag is a parameter without arguments, an option may take one or more additional arguments.
+Typical examples for flags are `--debug` or `--verbose` (or short `-d` and `-v`).
+RubyGem's `--version` is an example for an option that requires additional arguments.
+Flags and options are easily added to your application's commands using Rubikon's DSL:

+    flag :more
+    option :name, 2
+    command :hello do
+      ...
+    end

 Please see the `samples` directory for more in detail sample applications.

 **Warning**: